Your Right for Information

 About Your Medical Records

 You have the right to ask for copies of your medical records from your provider(s).
 We can help you get copies of these records.
 Please call 1-800-777-4376 for help.
 Please note that you may have to pay to copy your medical records.
-You may correct inaccurate information in your medical records if your doctor agrees to the correction.
+You may correct inaccurate info in your medical records if your doctor agrees to the correction.

 About When You May be Billed for Services